-Each Member Group Committee will be responsible for ensuring that all its members receive appropriate training as prescribed by Trustee Board from time to time available on this page, https://volunteer.bcs.org/content/welcome-your-volunteering-journey-bcs.
-The Community Board may cancel or suspend an individual's membership of a Member Group Committee where a member's actions have, in the opinion of
+Each Member Group Committee will be responsible for ensuring that all its members receive appropriate training as prescribed by Trustee Board from time to time.
+The Membership Board may cancel or suspend an individual's membership of a Member Group Committee where a member's actions have,in the opinion of the Membership Board, been detrimental to the work of the Committee.